inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 = 2.7.2 =

-* Fixed deleting survey results when they contain a free text question
+* Fixed deleting survey results when they contain a free text, dropdown or multiple question
-* Fixed deleting survey results for multiple choice question
+* Added some spacing after dropdown boxes

 = 2.7.1 =